kuroanji/InkHUD2/HOWTO.md

 ### Screen flickers / ghosting

 E-ink displays can accumulate "ghost" images.
 Solution:
-- Wait — system automatically does FULL refresh during extended idle
+- Wait — system automatically does FULL refresh during extended idle (60 seconds)
 - Reboot the device

+**Note:** Heltec Mesh Pocket Qi2 has more noticeable ghosting due to display panel limitations.
+This is normal for this hardware.

 ### Node doesn't appear on map